 Now I really shouldn’t have even said black Africans.
 I should have said certain people from a certain part of Africa.
 That’s what I should have said.
 And the mistake was that I generalised.

-“The general populous get confused as well about what a politician is … Why do we have multi-seat constituencies if that’s the case? … I think it’s just nice political language to say that: we’re here to represent all of the people.
+Central to the debate during his KFM interview was the role of public representatives in society and whether they should represent all the people.
+Scully was having none of it: “The general populous get confused as well about what a politician is … Why do we have multi-seat constituencies if that’s the case? … I think it’s just nice political language to say that: we’re here to represent all of the people.
 But I don’t think that sums up politics in any democracy to be quite honest. … To say that they represent all of the people, to me that’s just, that’s you know very clappy handy, hold hands kind-of language.
 It’s not being realistic.”

 Aodhán Ó Ríordáin, a Labour Party TD, reported on the day of the controversy that he had reported Darren Scully to the Gardaí for incitement to hatred.
 When asked if it was the right thing to do, Scully was definitive: “No it wasn’t the right thing to do.
 It was political grandstanding.
 Aodhán Ó Ríordáin doesn’t know me.
 Aodhán Ó Ríordáin made a false statement to the media.
-He said that he had gone down to the Garda station which he hadn’t done.
+He said that he had gone down to the Garda station, which he hadn’t done.
 Aodhán Ó Ríordáin, all he had to do was pick up the telephone and talk to me, which he didn’t bother his arse to do. … Yeah, and I thought it was Aodhán Ó Ríordáin trying to get some cheap political press to get himself on the news that night, and trying to, I don’t know, pass himself off as being some crusader or white horse, or whatever.
 But I was very disappointed in him and I know members of his own party were very disappointed with him for what he did.”

-“Yeah.
-I said a comment there with The Journal.
-I said I’m very sorry about what happened.
+He also accused some media outlets, particularly the Journal, of using journalistic license, and misquoting him: “Yeah.
+I said a comment there with the Journal.
+I said I was very sorry about what happened.
 I gave a frank, open and honest apology … I genuinely meant it.
-And then the journalist at The Journal said ‘oh yeah but Darren some organisations or groups are still looking for you to be barred from politics.’
-Like and I said ‘what’s going to make these people happy.
+And then the journalist at the Journal said ‘oh yeah but Darren some organisations or groups are still looking for you to be barred from politics’.
+Like and I said ‘what’s going to make these people happy?
 Do they want me to be deported, next?’
 You know, and then that’s what they use then in their headline: ‘Some people want me deported.’
 I never said that, you know?
 That belittles the whole interview.
 That’s why I was really annoyed when I saw that interview.
 They’re trying to make it out to be something that it wasn’t.
 They weren’t using my words to their questions.”

 I knew something was desperately wrong when the Boston Globe had rang me and the Sydney Tribune had rang me.

 With regards to the emotional and psychological impact, Scully said: “I knew something was desperately wrong when the Boston Globe had rang me and the Sydney Tribune had rang me and BBC Northern Ireland were sending down a camera crew from Belfast to interview me. … It was a big story for the media and I suppose with all that media coming to my front door, with my family being there, and then being suspended from and subsequently losing my job, and then obviously being contacted by the Gardaí, yes, it was a very difficult time.”

-“Of course I would go back and change the language I used.
+To conclude, I asked Scully if he would act differently if he had his time over, considering everything that he had learned from the experience: “Of course I would go back and change the language I used.
 I wouldn’t have used the language I used.
 I used the wrong language to explain a situation.”